 I’m interested in how technologies can be used to empower and connect individuals and to form rich collaboration and foster active communities of learning.
 My MSc thesis explored how students interacted with each other in a traditional institutional learning management system in comparison to individually-owned weblogs (TL;DR: students basically did what teacher told them to do, regardless of what software they used.
 Go figure.)

-I’m also about to start working on a PhD in the amazing interdisciplinary Computational Media Design program at the University of Calgary.
-It’s too early to have a specific focus or project in mind yet, but I want to explore the connections between the built environment (spaces and technologies), performance (what people do, the actions they perform), and their effects on teaching and learning.
+I am a PhD student in the amazing interdisciplinary Computational Media Design program at the University of Calgary, where I am exploring the connections between the built environment (spaces and technologies), performance (what people do, the actions they perform), and their effects on teaching and learning.